Entanglement-invertible channels: Entanglement-invertible channels

 We now describe how to construct the first quantum bijection $A \to{} [D]$.
 We first observe that if $A$ is a matrix algebra, then the tight teleportation scheme of~\cite{Werner2001} is already a quantum bijection $A \to{} [D]$.
 To extend this to the case of a multimatrix algebra, let $\mu$ be the lowest common multiple of all the $\{\dim(H_i)\}_{i \in [m]}$.
 Let $H$ be a Hilbert space of dimension $\mu$.
 The quantum bijection is defined as follows: first perform a projective measurement onto the factors of $A$, which will produce an outcome $i \in [m]$; then perform the direct sum of $\mu/\dim(H_i)$ copies of a tight teleportation scheme $B(H_i) \to{} [\dim(H_i)^2]$.

 A quantum bijection $[D] \to{} B$ may be constructed similarly. \end{proof}

 Finally, we note that, since the category $\QBij(A,B)$ has a semisimple structure, one might expect it to be the category of representations of some algebraic object.
-This is indeed the case; $\QBij(A,B)$ is the category of f.d. $*$-representations of a \emph{Hopf-Galois object} for the \emph{quantum permutation group} of $A$.
-These $*$-representations can be classified in terms of Frobenius algebras in the category of f.d. $*$-representations of the quantum permutation group of $A$~\cite{Musto2019, Verdon2020}.
-For more details see those works.
+This is indeed the case; $\QBij(A,B)$ is the category of f.d. $*$-representations of a \emph{Hopf-Galois object} for the \emph{quantum permutation group} of $A$~\cite{Musto2019, Verdon2020}.